aaronmueller/nshell/README.md

 # LIST OF FILES
 * nsh.c: contains all code for the shell project
 	- nsh: executable shell binary (run this file)
+* Makefile: file containing directives used with `make`
 * workingProgram: a well-functioning version of the shell; Rafi's nsh
 * README.txt: contains description of files, project, limitations, and special features
 * testfile.txt: for testing the project. run with 'nsh < testfile.txt'